Pengrui-Feng/paper_figure/README.md

-writed codes for figures of the paper
+contain code and figure for the manuscript#2